-With Facebook making the "page" concept irrelevant, I started seeing that my updates on Sandeep's World Page @ Facebook is not beeing shown to people who have liked it, making it a worthless effort!
-I will continue to post links and pictures there to use it a repository - but expect this to come down at some point.
-If you are active on facebook, it may make sense to my personal profile on Facebook, instead.
-I am leaving the 'Like' button and comment option on individual pages, hoping to use it as a popularity indicator.
+Even with Facebook making the "page" concept irrelevant, I am continuing to post links and pictures in my Facebook page to use it a repository.
+If you are active on Facebook, please like Sandeep 's World @ Facebook and follow the updates.
+I am also leaving the 'Like' button and comment option on individual pages, hoping to use it as a popularity indicator.
 But, please note that I dont get any notification with this, unless tagged explicitly.

 Munnar is God's own hills in the God's own country and the view of Meesapulimala from Kurangini side is too majestic!
 I had been thinking of a trek from Kurangini to Meesapulimala via Kolukkumalai for a while now, which turned out to be quite challenging.
 We descended down towards Rhodo valley, eventually reaching Munnar.
 It was great to return to Munnar after the last two outings there - a trek from Kodai to Munnar and treks from Top Station to Kurangini and Vandaravu, left me wanting more!

 Returning back to the Kudremukh ranges for a Mullodi - Hiremaleguppi - Navuru trek, was very rewarding - lush green grass lands all around, Kudremukh peak from Hiremaleguppi, twin peaks Hiremaleguppi and Thirumaleguppi, hill ranges hosting Hiremaleguppi, Thirumaleguppi and Athiberi ... to add to the charm, it was a challenging trek as well.